mitty4/mitty4/README.md

 ### 📖 My Story:
 - - - -
-- I am extremely grateful for every opportunity that I have had to learn and grow in more than just technical roles.
+- Surprised to hear that I worked as an Emergency Medical Technician (EMT-B) on an ambulance for 2.5 years?
-- One example is I worked as an Emergency Medical Technician (EMT-B) working on an ambulance for 2.5 years.
+- Well, I mention that part of my life because it enabled me to develop deep communication skills that have been very helpful in my software engineering roles.
-- This part of my background is worth mentioning because it enabled me to develop deep communication skills that have been very helpful in my software engineering roles.
+- My current software engineering role is to help build an Enterprise level Saas that large data centers use to get traffic to their tools.
 - I really enjoy working with people and I have an unshakeable passion for writing code and solving problems.
 - Check out some of my personal projects below...